6 Types of Cylinder Seals

 5. End cover sealing ring

-The end cover seal ring is designed to seal the joint between the cylinder end cover and the cylinder wall.
-It acts as a static seal, effectively preventing any leakage of hydraulic oil from the gap between the end cover and the wall.
+The end cover seal ring is a critical component engineered to provide a hermetic seal at the interface between the cylinder end cover and the cylinder wall.
+Functioning as a static seal, it plays a crucial role in maintaining system integrity by preventing hydraulic fluid leakage from the juncture of these two primary components.

 Fig. 10 End cover sealing ring.